jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 You can find the source for them [here][pwm-dts-src].

 Use them the same way you would the standard pwm overlays.
-Refer to the [README][overlays-readme].

 For example to get a hardware timer on GPIO_18 (pin 12) on any RPi, add this to `config.txt`